Jwely/espa-api/CUSTOMIZATION.md

 ## Projections and Parameters
+ESPA supported projections and the parameters necessary for each are captured below.

+---

 #### Albers Equal Area `(aea)`
 | Parameter  | Units | Minimum Value | Maximum Value |
 |:------------- |:------------- |:------------- |:------------- |